swapmyvote/swapmyvote/README.md

 -   Open your browser to http://localhost:3000.

+-   Run Guard during development to automatically run tests and do style linting:

+        bundle exec guard

 Note that in the development environment, emails are not sent but instead written as files in the `tmp/mails/` subdirectory.